Writing a foreign language blog post: now you don’t need to put it off any longer with these 5 simple steps.

 A specific example of a foreign language blog post from an English & Czech blog

 I work in a translation agency and regularly publish bilingual articles on my English and Czech websites.
 Each website targets a different type of clients from another country.
 In Czech, I target online entrepreneurs from the Czech Republic, and in English, I address corporations in Canada.

-Below is an English and Czech article that describes the use of various languages in multilingual Switzerland.
+Below is an English and Czech article that describes the use of various languages in multilingual Switzerland (click on images to enlarge them).
 The theme and pictures are the same but the translation is adapted for each particular target group.
 If you speak both languages, you can compare the texts in the first paragraph of each article.
 You will see that there is no literal translation.
 It’s actually translated freely to evoke a dreamy image of Switzerland and to encourage the readers to keep reading.
 Furthermore, at the end of each article, you can see different e-books on offer because there are different digital products for sale in each target language.

 Foreign Language Blog Posts Describing Your Daily Work

 In a similar manner, you can describe your daily work in both languages and publish bilingual articles on your website.
 If you provide services, you can describe your projects and how your clients benefit from them.